Globasa's nouns do not distinguish between singular and plural forms.

 You laughed (a loud laugh).

-Patientive Ambitransitive Verbs are verbs for which both the subject of the intransitive reading and the direct object of the transitive reading experience the same action/state of the verb.
+Ambitransitive verbs in Globasa are verbs for which both the subject of the intransitive reading and the direct object of the transitive reading experience the same action/state of the verb.
 The intransitive reading of these verbs may optionally take -cu and the transitive reading may optionally take -gi.

 Am esto(gi) mobil!